 Subir’s latest non-fiction work is Sue the Messenger: How legal harassment by corporates is shackling reportage and undermining democracy in India, published in May 2016.
 Subir is the lead author of the book, and Editor of the Economic & Political Weekly, Paranjoy Guha Thakurta, its co-author.
 The book dealt with corporate strategic lawsuits against public participation (SLAPPs) against writers and journalists in India.
 His collection of poems, On the Face of it: Chronicle of a Self-Imposed Exile was published in February 2017.

 His last stint in the mainstream media was with the Bengaluru edition of DNA newspaper.
 At present, Subir is a full-time writer and also Contributing Editor with Fibre2Fashion magazine, where he writes mostly about sustainable fashion and policy issues related to the textiles and apparel industry.

-Subir is passionate in writing about conflict, wildlife, human rights, sustainable fashion, poverty, and cinema.
+Subir is passionate in writing about corruption, crony capitalism, sustainable fashion, and cinema.
 He blogs at www.write2kill.in, tweets at @write2kill, and keeps writing occasionally for a number of newspapers and portals.
 Besides, he works as a political and environmental risk analyst and editorial consultant with both corporates and voluntary organisations.